naznsan/naznsan/README.md

 # Justin (Junghyun) Kim

 ## 👦 About Me
-My name is Justin and I am currently working as a software developer in Auckland, NZ.
+My name is Justin and I am now based in Melbourne, AU.
-At the moment, I'm mostly working on backend services that will be used in medical environments for automated transcriptions with voice recognition.
+At the moment, I am looking for my next exciting oppurtunity after having moved here from Auckland in February 2025.

 I consider myself a very outgoing and social person, and strive in collaborative environments where I can work with others to find efficient solutions to challenges.